 Tree Conversation Workshop Leader

 I offer workshops for adults and/or children in tree conversation drawing.
 I introduce the group to tree conversation work and we have an experience together with trees (that have agreed in advance to participate).
 These workshops vary from 3 hours long to a full day.
 I support the participants to do the work themselves and then as a group we share our work altogether.
 I am equally comfortable with adults or children and can work with groups that are mixed adults and children.
 I have offered this work in Thunder Bay, Ontario ( northern shores of Lake Superior), in Philmont, New York and in Brooklyn Botanical Gardens in Brooklyn New York.
-I am also offering regular workshops in the Toronto area.
+I have also offered workshops in England, Sweden and at the Human and Fairy Congress in Washington State.

 I have worked as a Waldorf Class teacher .
 I currently am a mentor of teachers and I am fortunate to work in several schools in Indigenous communities.
 I work with teachers within the Waldorf system and also teachers who work in other systems.
 I have been involved in Waldorf education since 1994.